dhsouthbend/databases/sections/11-querieschallenge.md

 - How many items are in the genre "Engravings"?

-- Where is the greatest number of items from?
+- Where are the greatest number of items from?

 [<<< Back](10-usefulqueries.md) - [Next >>>](12-excel_v_db.md)